 Key Publications (peer reviewed):

 No publications were developed in ADAC Program Year 6.
-In accordance with Year 7 plans, research team will develop manuscript for peer review in addition to program knowledge product.
+In accordance with Year 7 plans, research team will develop a manuscript for peer review in addition to a final knowledge product.

 Key Presentations:

-Project team presented at ADAC Program Year 6 Annual Meeting.
+The Project team presented at ADAC Program Year 6 Annual Meeting.
 The Annual Meeting was held virtually via Cisco WebEx as COVID-19 prevented an in-person gathering in Washington D.C. as in previous program years.
 The meeting was well attended drawing a total of 202 registrations for the 7-hour virtual event with a peak of 157 participants.
 DHS S&T OUP, HQ USCG ADAC Project Champions, NOAA leadership, ADAC Executive Counselors, and many other customers and partners participated ADAC’s Year 6 Annual Meeting.

 Changes from initially approved Workplan:

-After approval of the workplan, it was realized that the proposed Phase I experiments can be executed without loss of data quality with three copepod towers.
-Therefore, the team decided to initially build three towers (rather than originally proposed nine) for the tests in Phase I with intent to build the remaining towers as necessary for execution of Phase II and III experiments.
-This was necessary to allow the project team to focus on collecting specimens in the Gulf of Maine, before such capture would be infeasible as the suitable concentration of Calanus finmarchicus would become more difficult and costly as concentrations move away from littoral areas and towards open ocean.
-Additionally, modifications can be to subsequent towers based on results from Phase I. This change in plan was briefed to ADAC leadership who had to make a priority decision to support based timely collection of Calanus finmarchicus was deemed critical before such collection would be delayed for potentially several months, potentially timeline of remaining project.
+After approval of the workplan, it was realized that the planned Phase I experiments could be executed without loss of data quality with three copepod towers.
+Therefore, the team decided initially built three towers (rather than originally proposed nine) for the tests in Phase I with the intent to build the remaining towers as necessary for execution of Phase II and III experiments.
+This was a necessary to allow the project team to focus on collecting specimens in the Gulf of Maine before their capture would be infeasible as the suitable concentration of Calanus finmarchicus would become more difficult and costly as concentrations move away from littoral areas and towards open ocean.
+Additionally, modifications can be to subsequent towers based on results from Phase I. This change in the plan was briefed to ADAC leadership who made a priority decision to support a timely collection of Calanus finmarchicus before this collection would be delayed for potentially several months.

 Project progress against each milestone:

 Table 5.
-Copepods project progress against each milestone.
+Copepods project progress milestones completed.